Teradici

 Teradici Corporation was a privately held software company founded in 2004, which was acquired by HP Inc. in October 2021.

 Teradici initially developed a protocol (PCoIP) for compressing and decompressing images and sound when remotely accessing blade servers, and implemented it in hardware.
 This technology was later expanded to thin clients/zero clients for general Virtual Desktop Infrastructure.
 Teradici's protocol or hardware is used by HP, Dell subsidiary Wyse, Amulet Hotkey, Samsung, Amazon Web Services, Fujitsu, and VMware.

 On 27 July 2021, HP Inc announced that it had signed a definitive agreement to acquire Teradici on undisclosed terms, with the deal set to close in calendar Q4, 2021.

+On 13 April 2026, HP Inc announced that HP Anyware will be discontinued by December 2028.